-- to be useful (from the time it was received), and (after inspection) the value and insurance coverage of the asset; - the yearly inspection of all capital assets.
-This includes what the asset is currently used for, if the asset needs repair, if the asset is the right one for the task it is being used for, the remaining lifespan of the asset and how much it will cost to replace, a guess on the future dates and cost to replace or repair the asset, how much it has cost to use and repair the asset over the last five years, records of repair, and insurance coverage; - the yearly plan for the regular maintenance and repair of capital assets; - the yearly budget for repair and replacement of capital assets, including new construction; - estimated repair and asset replacement costs, including new construction.
+- creating and keeping a register of capital assets up-to-date; - the regular inspection of all capital assets; - the yearly plan for the regular maintenance and repair of capital assets; - the yearly budget for repair and replacement of capital assets, including new construction; and - estimated repair and asset replacement costs, including new construction.
 These should include the short, medium, and long term cost estimates.